fsrc/mko2/README.md

 # mko2
 The second generation of the mko language

+First generation of the compiler should be written in Coffee-Script on node with LLVM bindings.

+The Coffee-Script code should be written in such a way that it is easy to translate to mko.
+The goal is that the second generation of the compiler should first be compiled with the first generation of the compiler.
+Finaly the compiler should be compiled with it self.

+The language is inspired by lisp and node.js, obviously with touches of JavaScript.
+What sets it apart is no state manipulation allowed, static typing and macro support.

 # TODO
 ## compile time API
 There should be a compile time API that macros and code generators can use.